Reconsidering Velocity Addition/Subtraction in Special Relativity: Affine structures

-\begin{definition} A real affine space of dimension $n$ is a triple $(M,V,\phi)$, where $M$ is a set, $V$ is an $n$-dimensional real vector space, and $\phi$ is a simply transitive action of $V$ -- considered as abelian group -- on $M$.
-Here ``action'' means that there is a group-homomorphism from $V$ into the group $\mathrm{Bij}(M)$ of bijections of $M$ (with group multiplication being given by composition of maps, denoted by $\circ$, and the neutral element being the identity map).
-Hence there is a map
+Based on the foregoing discussion we now define affine spaces as follows: \begin{definition} A \textbf{real affine space of dimension $n$} is a triple $(M,V,\phi)$, where $M$ is a set, $V$ is an $n$-dimensional real vector space, and $\phi$ is an effective and transitive (hence simply-transitive) action of $V$ on $M$.
+Here $V$ is considered as abelian group with group multiplication given by vector addition and the neutral element equal to $0$, so that \eqref{eq:GroupAction} and \eqref{eq:DefAction} now read